-A dedicated Senior Technical Director and Lens Division Liaison, Michael Vitale, answers questions, responds to concerns, and provides direction to receive professional answers to industry issues.
+A dedicated Lens Division Liaison, Michael Vitale, is available to answer questions, respond to concerns, and provide direction and professional answers to industry issues.

 For division resources, including meeting agendas, reports, and other information, visit the secure content page for Lens Division Members.

 At the request of members as well as the industry at large, The Vision Council has created a compilation of information regarding best sanitization methods for products and packages to help as members prepare to reopen to serve their customers and patients.
 The summary includes information regarding:

 - Steps for cleaning products

 - Operating assumptions for handling shipments

 The Lens Division forms standing committees and ad hoc task forces of volunteer experts to address technical issues in response to member needs.
 The groups routinely meet, often in conjunction with the Vision Expo trade shows, to solve shared technical problems that affect our industry.
 Learn more about the technical committees operating under the Lens Division.

 Developing standards for lenses is a key component to The Vision Council's technical initiatives.
 Contributing groups include the Lens Technical Committee, the Data Communication Standard Committee and the Lens Product Description Standard Committee.